Find synonyms Find exact match

 Epoprostenol may also be reimbursed for the treatment of patients with other types of PH, if the clinician can demonstrate that the PH is out of proportion to the associated disease (eg, parenchymal lung disease) or is the major cause of symptoms.
 This is also true for the other pharmacologic agents used for advanced therapy.

-Treprostinil — Treprostinil can be given intravenously or subcutaneously, although subcutaneous administration is uncommon due to severe pain at the injection site (table 3).
+Treprostinil — Treprostinil can be given intravenously or subcutaneously, although subcutaneous administration is used less often than in the past due to severe pain at the injection site (table 3).
 Inhaled treprostinil has more recently been approved, specifically for patients with group 1 PAH who are WHO functional class III (table 2).

-Oral formulations of treprostinil are not commercially available, but have been examined in clinical trials [63,64].
-As an example, 349 patients with PAH, not on other advanced therapy, were randomly assigned to gradually increasing doses of treprostinil or placebo .
-After 12 weeks, the treprostinil group experienced a statistically significant but not clinically impressive increase in six minute walk distance.
+Based on the results of two clinical trials, an oral formulation of treprostinil was approved by the US Food and Drug Administration (FDA) [58,59].
+In one trial, 349 patients with PAH, not on other advanced therapy, were randomly assigned to gradually increasing doses of treprostinil or placebo .
+After 12 weeks, the treprostinil group experienced a small but statistically significant increase in six minute walk distance.
 No significant effect was noted on the incidence of clinical worsening, but the overall rate of clinical worsening was low.
 The combination of oral treprostinil with other agents is described below.
 (See 'Combination therapy' below.)

 Iloprost — Inhaled iloprost has theoretical advantages in targeting the lung vasculature and does not require intravenous administration (table 3).
 The main disadvantage is the need for frequent administration (six to nine times per day).